TypeStrong/ts-loader/README.md

 [TypeScript 2.4 provides support for ECMAScript's new `import()` calls.
 These calls import a module and return a promise to that module.](https://blogs.msdn.microsoft.com/typescript/2017/06/12/announcing-typescript-2-4-rc/)  This is also supported in webpack - details on usage can be found [here](https://webpack.js.org/guides/code-splitting-async/#dynamic-import-import-).
 Happy code splitting!

+### Declarations (.d.ts)

+To output a built .d.ts file, you can set "declaration": true in your tsconfig, and use the [DeclarationBundlerPlugin](https://www.npmjs.com/package/declaration-bundler-webpack-plugin) in your webpack config.

 ### Compatibility

 #### TypeScript / Webpack